ostash-group/BGCViz/docs/Additional_analysis.md

 # Additional analysis
 After the analysis is done the one can download uploaded data.
-This option is particularly valuable for DeepBGC data cleaning, whereas for other inputs the data remains unchanged.
+This option is particularly valuable for DeepBGC and GECCO data cleaning, whereas for other inputs the data remains unchanged.
 Alongside the inputs, "group_by.csv" file is generated, which is the table from "Summarize interception" tab and group.py python script.

 Here we depend on the usage of a clinker software, which is an awesome app.
 Check out their GitHub [page](https://github.com/gamcil/clinker), or published [paper]( https://doi.org/10.1093/bioinformatics/btab007) for more details.